 Stink spent most of the afternoon playing on the giant ship and was having so much fun that she didn’t notice the nearby dig pit.
 I was relieved she didn’t see it though, we had packed light for this trip and I didn’t want to have to do laundry!

 The Verdict: The Reykjavik Zoo is a great place for families to go to let their kids run off a little steam but it can be pretty disappointing for solo travelers and couples.
 There aren’t any exotic animals to wow the adults, it’s really more like a petting zoo with a really nice playground and a few rides.
 If you do get bored there’s an excellent geothermal swimming pool in Laugardalur Park that’s worth a visit too!

-Good to Know: Admission to the zoo is really cheap, only 620 Icelandic krona (about $5 USD) for kids ages 5-12 and 840 krona (about $6.50 USD) for adults.
+Good to Know: Admission to the zoo is really cheap, only 680 Icelandic krona (about $5 USD) for kids ages 5-12 and 900 krona (about $7 USD) for adults as of 2019.
 Ride tickets are much more, though, almost $20 USD for a pack of 10.
 Explore the playground and check out the rides first before deciding how many tickets to purchase.

 When to Go: Our local zoo usually brings many animals inside and away from viewing during the winter so it’s hardly worth it to visit.
 Not in Iceland, though!
 At the Reykjavik Zoo you’re still able to see (and sometimes touch) the animals in their indoor pens during cold weather so don’t be afraid to visit just because it’s cold.
 Some rides may be closed, though.

 Winter hours (from the end of August to the end of May) are from 10 am to 5 pm daily and summer hours (June through August) are 10 am to 6 pm.
 There are horse rides at 2 pm on the weekends during winter and weekdays during summer.